2011–12 Birmingham City F.C. season: UEFA Europa League

-Birmingham were drawn in Group H, alongside last season's finalists Braga of Portugal, Slovenian champions Maribor, who beat Rangers of Scotland in the play-off round after losing in the third qualifying round of the Champions League, and fourth-placed Belgian team Club Brugge, who overcame Qarabağ of Azerbaijan and Georgian champions Zestafoni to reach the group stage.
+Birmingham were drawn in Group H, alongside last season's finalists Braga of Portugal, Slovenian champions Maribor, who beat Rangers of Scotland in the play-off round after losing in the third qualifying round of the Champions League, and fourth-placed Belgian team Club Brugge, who overcame Qarabağ of Azerbaijan and Georgian champions Zestaponi to reach the group stage.
 Matchday one produced a defeat at home to Braga.
 Hélder Barbosa opened the scoring after just six minutes with a volley from a Nuno Gomes cross which Boaz Myhill could only palm into the net, then Lima doubled the deficit against the run of play.
 Hughton introduced Chris Burke and Chris Wood, and Burke's pass led to Marlon King's 71st-minute goal.
 Birmingham were caught on the break while going for the equaliser, Barbosa making the final score 3–1 to the visitors.

 In the absence through injury of Carr for the visit to Maribor, Ridgewell assumed the captaincy.
 Early in the game, Maribor had several shots off target, but they took a 29th-minute lead when Spector looped a casual back-pass which Colin Doyle missed entirely when attempting to clear.
 Dalibor Volaš picked up the loose ball and tapped into an empty net.
 The manner of the goal had a dampening effect on both players and fans.
 In the second half, Nikola Žigić and Wood were ready to come on as substitutes when King used his strength to hold up a ball in midfield and played it through to Burke, who rounded Martin Milec and shot low past Jasmin Handanović.
 Only Žigić came on, to replace King.
 Both he and Wade Elliott missed chances, Žigić heading over the bar from close range and Elliott shooting straight at the goalkeeper when clean through.
 In the 79th minute, a long clearance was controlled by Morgaro Gomis who touched the ball to Elliott, possibly via a defender's arm.
 Elliott scored what proved the winning goal, hitting a clean volley from outside the area, which Handanovič partly blocked, but was unable to stop creeping underneath him.